PrimaveraDeveloper/lithium/dir/common/specs/tbx-spec-2.0.md

 ### Taskbox

-This resource is used to process multiple tasks asynchronously.
-Also, this resource is responsible for managing a pool of workers.

 To Know more about Primavera.Hydrogen.Taskbox can be found [here](../../../ref/hydrogen-2.0/Taskbox.md).

 ## Details
 <!-- markdown-link-check-disable -->
 To Know more about this microservice click [here](https://tfs.primaverabss.com/tfs/P.TEC.Elevation/Lithium/_versionControl?path=%24%2FLithium%2FMicroservices%2FCommon%2FTBX%2FMainline%2Freadme.md&version=T&_a=preview).
 <!-- markdown-link-check-enable -->